 I don't even know how to properly call this terrible place at a subway station.

-You can basically buy food, and electronics, make a haircut, have a shot of vodka or a glass of beer, exchange currency or your jewellery for cash, get a fast cash loan, fix your cell phone and even gamble even though a store says "Lottery".
+You can basically buy food, and electronics, get a haircut, have a shot of vodka or a glass of beer, exchange currency or your jewellery for cash, get a fast cash loan, fix your cell phone and even gamble even though a store says "Lottery".

 Ukrainian marketers for outdoor advertisements are the best marketers in the world.
 They seize every opportunity to promote their products.